 Provenance metadata

-All the aforementioned OCC bibliographic entities and identifiers must have metadata describing their provenance.
+All the aforementioned OCC bibliographic entities and their identifiers (except the virtual entity and their related identifiers) must have metadata describing their provenance.
 These provenance metadata entities are:

 Snapshot of entity metadata (short: se): a particular snapshot recording the metadata associated with an individual entity (either a bibliographic entity or an identifier) at a particular time.